English

 Affiliation

-Assistant Professor, Faculty of Economics, Kanagawa University
+Associate Professor, Faculty of Economics, Kanagawa University

 Project Researcher, Institute for Sustainable Energy Policies (ISEP)